mindaptiv/browser-laptop/README.md

 Brave uses port 8080 to communicate between its client and server sides by default.
 If you are using port 8080 for something else (e.g. a web proxy) then you can set the node config to make it use a different one.

 e.g.
-npm config set brave:port 9001
+npm config set mindaptiv:port 9001

 Additional notes on troubleshooting development issues are in the [Troubleshooting](https://github.com/mindaptiv/mind-browser-laptop/wiki/Troubleshooting) page in the Wiki.